hanwendong1/VirtualGaming/content/1-Codenames.md

 3. The team that has one extra clue to guess goes first

 #### GAMEPLAY
-First, `Spymaster` examines the board, then gives an one-word clue followed by a number, which relates to the number of associated cards (exception: 0 and ∞): e.g.: Godzilla, 4
+First, `Spymaster` examines the board, then gives an one-word clue followed by a number, which relates to the number of associated cards (exception: 0 and ∞).

 The clue must
 - Relate to word meaning